Live-in Care: How Does it Work?

 It can be worrying when a loved one’s health is declining, and you know they need help but don’t want to take away their independence.
-Care in the home on a twenty-four-hour basis can give you the peace of mind of knowing there is always someone there for them to call on and all their daily needs will be met, without having to consider options such as residential or nursing home care.
+Care in the home on a twenty-four-hour basis can give you the peace of mind of knowing there is always someone there for them, providing day and nighttime care, to call on and all their daily needs will be met, without having to consider options such as residential or nursing home care.

 Having in-home care from someone your loved one gets to know and trust can make their quality of life much better.
 If you have previously worried that a loved one may be lonely, possibly after the death of their spouse, arranging for them to have someone living with them and providing care can reassure you that they will have the companionship they need as well as physical help with care support and domestic tasks.

 People who have lived in their own home for many years are usually very reluctant to move, even if they know that they need help with many aspects of their lives.
 A live-in carer can enable the older person to remain in their own home where they feel comfortable and safe.

 This is especially important if your loved one has dementia, because they can become very upset by changes in their environment and this can make their condition worse.
 A specially trained carer can provide dementia care and a high level of support for your loved one in the comfort of their own home.